 Robert May, a copywriter for Montgomery Ward’s mail order catalog division, was the employee tasked with writing a story and creating a marketable character for the coloring book.
 May started the process in early 1939, but that summer, his wife died from cancer, leaving him a widower with a 4-year-old daughter.
 Though his boss tried to reassign the project, May insisted on finishing it himself.
 “I needed Rudolph more than ever,” he later admitted.
 He completed the story in August.
 Though Montgomery Ward could have kept the copyright for themselves, they handed it over to a financially struggling May in 1947.

 In the story May told in that original coloring book, Santa finds Rudolph while delivering presents to the reindeer village.
 In the story, Santa often had problems delivering gifts because no one remembered to leave lights on for him—and in Rudolph’s dark house, Santa “tripped on the rug, and fell flat on his back.”
-When he discovers Rudolph and his glowing nose, a lightbulb of his own goes off, and he invites Rudolph to help him with the rest of his drop-offs.
+When he discovers Rudolph and his glowing nose, a light bulb of his own goes off, and he invites Rudolph to help him with the rest of his drop-offs.
 Dutiful Rudy leaves his parents a note, then helps save the day.

 Instead of having a red, glowing nose that cut through the fog, May considered giving Rudolph large, headlight-like eyes that would light the way.
 After much consideration, he decided mean kids would be more likely to make fun of a red nose than huge eyes.

-Peterri is Rudy's Finnish counterpart.
+Petteri is Rudy's Finnish counterpart.
 The Finnish legend of Santa Claus (a.k.a.
 Joulupukki) doesn't name his reindeer the same way we do—Dasher, Dancer, Donner, and so on—so the beginning of the song doesn't start out the same way.
 Instead of running through the laundry list of reindeer, the Finnish version translates to something like, "You remember Cinderella, Snow White, and Sleeping Beauty, Little Red Riding Hood and the Grey Wolf, but this reindeer is often forgotten."

-At least, he does according to the BBC.
+At least he does according to the BBC.
 They developed three cartoons based on Rudolph's offspring, but the name of Robbie's famous dad is never actually mentioned.
-The plotline tells us that the villain of the series, Blitzen, can't stand to hear Rudolph's name.
+The plot line tells us that the villain of the series, Blitzen, can't stand to hear Rudolph's name.
 In reality, it's because the BBC couldn't get permission to use it (or didn't want to pay to use it).

-If you haven't seen the British version but still remember Robbie, that's because Fox Family ran the show for a few years in the early '00s with redubbed voices, including Ben Stiller as Robbie, Hugh Grant as Blitzen, Britney Spears as Donner, and Brad Garrett as Prancer.
+If you haven't seen the British version but still remember Robbie, that's because Fox Family ran the show for a few years in the early 2000s with redubbed voices, including Ben Stiller as Robbie, Hugh Grant as Blitzen, Britney Spears as Donner, and Brad Garrett as Prancer.

-We have him to thank for Rudolph, obviously, but also "I Heard the Bells on Christmas Day," "Rockin' Around the Christmas Tree," "Silver and Gold" and "A Holly Jolly Christmas" (in addition to a bunch of lesser-known Christmas songs).
+We have him to thank for Rudolph, obviously, but also "I Heard the Bells on Christmas Day," "Rockin' Around the Christmas Tree," "Silver and Gold," and "A Holly Jolly Christmas" (in addition to a bunch of lesser-known Christmas songs).
 The irony?
 Marks was Jewish.

 When they resurfaced, they did so on Antiques Roadshow in 2006.
 Well, not all of them—just Santa and Rudolph.
 A woman who worked for Rankin/Bass had stored them in her attic since at least the 1970s.
 Prior to that, she let her kids play with them.
 Rudolph lost his red nose, and let’s not even talk about how Santa lost his eyebrows.
 The puppets were fully restored after their trip to Antiques Roadshow and have since been displayed at the Center for Puppetry Arts.
-The new owner hopes the puppets can go on tour so more people can enjoy them.

-Along with "Jingle Bells," "Deck the Halls," and "Silent Night", “Rudolph the Red-Nosed Reindeer” is a Christmas staple.
+Along with "Jingle Bells," "Deck the Halls," and "Silent Night," “Rudolph the Red-Nosed Reindeer” is a Christmas staple.
 Unlike those other three songs, however, “Rudolph” is still copyrighted and his image is trademarked.
 The makers of Rudolph’s Reserve ale found this out the hard way in 2003.
 They later changed the name to “Rude Elf’s Reserve.”